Description

 Which means for our asset as example:

-• The maximum days under water over 5 years of VanEck Vectors Coal ETF is 1256 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of 1253 days in the last 5 years of VanEck Vectors Coal ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: